-The current quarter's recorded pre-tax profit of RM2.84 million on revenue of RM7.05 million as compared to pre-tax profit of RM1.42 million on revenue of RM10.03 million posted in the immediate preceding quarter.
+The current quarter's recorded a pre-tax loss of RM0.49 million on revenue of RM6.76 million as compared to pre-tax profit of RM1.75 million on revenue of RM7.96 million posted in the immediate preceding quarter.

-The decrease in revenue is primarily due to the decrease in the average price and production of FFB.
-The higher production cost in the current quarter is due to the timing of the current manuring programme compared to the preceding quarter.
-The increase in the pre-tax profit is primarily due to a positive change in fair values of agriculture produce and that there was no write down in investment properties as follows:
+The decrease in revenue is primarily due to the decrease in the average price of FFB.
+The decrease in the pre-tax profit is primarily due to the decrease in the average price FFB as well the negative change in fair values of agriculture produce and investment properties recognised in the current quarter are as follows: